cylentro/LaunchBox/frontend/docs/courses/prompting-101/chapter-5_a-peek-under-the-hood.md

 ---
 layout: doc

 title: Chapter 5 - A Peek Under the Hood (The Non-Technical "How")
 description: How does AI work?
 This non-technical guide explains core concepts like Large Language Models (LLMs), training data, and the 'black box' problem using simple analogies.

+ogTitle: Chapter 5 - A Peek Under the Hood (The Non-Technical "How")
+ogDescription: How does AI work?
+This non-technical guide explains core concepts like Large Language Models (LLMs), training data, and the 'black box' problem using simple analogies.

 prev:
   text: Chapter 4 - Practical Magic - AI in Your Daily Workflow
   link: /courses/prompting-101/chapter-4_ai-in-your-daily-workflow